Washington Youth ChalleNGe Academy

 About

 Washington Youth ChalleNGe Academy is a state-run residential and post-residential intervention program that includes academics, leadership, mentoring, personal development, small unit clubs, and educational enhancement activities.
-The program also includes a seventh period in the academic design, service to community, job search support, educational appointments, vocational and technical training, options to return to high school classes, and full-time volunteerism.
-Program graduates can recover up to 8.0 credits, which is approximately 1.3 years of high school credits.
+The program also includes service to community, a seventh period in the academic design, limited special education services, and activities such as job search, educational appointments, vocational and technical training, return to high school classes, and full-time volunteerism.
+It combines a quasi-military training approach with supportive mentoring relationships in a highly structured format with an emphasis on student discipline and personal responsibility.

 • Ages: 15–18 years old